The Manchester Public Library was formally opened in March 1903.

 In 1902 a donation of $10,000 was received from the Andrew Carnegie Foundation for the erection of a Free Public Library Building.
 An additional $3,200 was raised by public subscription.
 A site was chosen at 304 North Franklin Street and in March 1903 the Carnegie Public Library was completed and formally occupied.
 The total number of books at that time was 4736 and circulation totaled 8744 in a year.

 In 1990, Friends of the Manchester Public Library was established.
 A new addition and remodeling was completed in 1993, bringing the library to over 10,000 square feet.

-Today, the Manchester Public Library has over 44,000 materials in various formats and an annual circulation over 100,000.
+In 2015, the Manchester Public Library had over 2,800 active cardholders, 35,000 physical materials in various formats, millions of downloadable/digital materials including books, music, videos, and magazines, and an annual circulation over 95,000.
 Every year thousands of residents in Delaware County walk through our doors to find information, do research, attend a program, check out the latest bestseller, use a computer, browse a newspaper or magazine, grab a movie for the weekend, come to a community meeting, take a proctored exam, or meet up with friends.
 Free and open to the public, the Library is truly the place to be!